 However, during the session delegates also adopted a resolution concerning the installment of an “Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity.”
 The resolution represents a number of worrying implications that should be addressed.

 “ADF International strongly condemns violence against, or mistreatment of, any person for any reason.
 However, the adopted resolution provides no clear definition of ‘discrimination’ and is wide open to abuse.
-One of the biggest threats to religious freedom in Western nations comes from the so-called nondiscrimination laws that this new ‘SOGI Expert’ will undoubtedly promote in nations that do not want them,” said Thomas Jagels, UN Counsel for ADF International.
+One of the biggest threats to religious freedom in Western nations comes from the so-called nondiscrimination laws that this new ‘SOGI Expert’ will undoubtedly promote in nations that do not want them,” Navarro said.

 According to the resolution, the expert will assess implementation of existing international human rights law, raise awareness of violence and discrimination, engage in dialogue with States and international stakeholders and report annually to the Human Rights Council.

 “In the UN system Member States are the rightful drivers of the UN agenda.
 This resolution violates the will of many Members who do not wish to see UN time and funding directed towards a largely political agenda that undermines national laws on marriage and the family.
 Issues concerning ‘sexual orientation and gender identity’ should remain within the purview of each Member State’s domestic legal order.

 Reports submitted by ADF International to the UNHRC:

 Freedom of Opinion and Expression General Debate Item 3

 SR Freedom of Opinion and Expression